-EVALUATION OF STUDENT PERFORMANCE AND RELATED STUDENT APPEALS requisite competencies are achievable through our training curriculum.
+EVALUATION OF STUDENT PERFORMANCE AND RELATED STUDENT APPEALS

+Counseling Psychology students are evaluated in a variety of ways to ensure that the requisite competencies are achievable through our training curriculum.
 These include evaluation of academic work including course grades, counseling competency, timely completion of program requirements, and interpersonal competency.
 The Counseling Psychology Program at the University of Utah has adopted the Report of the Student Competence Task Force of the Council of Chairs of Training Councils (CCTC) (2004) titled Comprehensive Evaluation of Student-Trainee Competence in Professional Psychology Programs (Appendix G) as a guiding document for the student evaluation process.